Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 Sole legal custody means one parent has the authority to make major decisions for the child.
 The other parent may still have parenting time, and the court can still require communication and information sharing.
 But when the parents cannot make decisions together in a healthy way, the court can assign final decision-making to one parent to reduce harm and instability.

-Legal custody: Who makes major decisions for the child (education, medical care, and other significant welfare issues).
+• Legal custody: Who makes major decisions for the child, including education, medical care, and other significant welfare issues.

-Key idea: A court can order sole legal custody while still ordering a meaningful parent-time schedule for the other parent, depending on safety and the child’s best interests.
+• Key idea: A court can order sole legal custody while still ordering meaningful parent-time for the other parent, depending on safety and the child’s best interests.

 The reel below is a quick explainer that helps many parents clear up the most common confusion: legal custody is about decisions, while physical custody is about time and residence.

-When parents are deciding whether to seek sole legal custody Utah courts will often ask one practical question early: Can these parents actually make major decisions together without the child paying the price?
-If the answer is consistently “no,” the legal custody structure may need to change.
+When parents are deciding whether to seek sole legal custody, Utah courts often ask one practical question early: can these parents actually make major decisions together without the child paying the price?
+If the answer is consistently no, the legal custody structure may need to change.

 Custody decisions in Utah are driven by the child’s best interests.
 Utah law also recognizes that shared decision-making can benefit children when the parents can cooperate.
 In many cases, Utah courts start from the idea that joint legal custody can be in a child’s best interest, but that presumption can be overcome with the right evidence.

-Best-interest factors: Courts evaluate a list of child-focused factors, including safety, stability, and each parent’s ability to meet the child’s needs.
+Courts evaluate child-focused factors, including safety, stability, each parent’s involvement, and each parent’s ability to meet the child’s needs.

-Ability to co-parent: For joint legal custody, courts also look closely at whether parents can communicate and reach shared decisions without ongoing conflict.
+For joint legal custody, courts look closely at whether parents can communicate and reach shared decisions without ongoing conflict.

-If your custody dispute overlaps with safety concerns, protective orders, or domestic violence allegations, it is critical to understand the separate procedures and evidence rules that can apply.
-See our Utah domestic violence and protective orders guide for a plain-English overview.
+If your custody dispute overlaps with safety concerns, protective orders, or domestic violence allegations, review Gibb Law’s guide to obtaining protective orders for a plain-English overview of related court protections.

 How Judges Evaluate Evidence for Sole Legal Custody